andrasq/node-qunpack/README.md

 ### qunpack.unpack( format, bytes )

 Unpack the `bytes` according to the `format` string.
 Bytes can be a `Buffer` or an array of numbers.
 See below for the format specification.
+Returns an array of values.

 ### qunpack.pack( format, data )